Asian student on laptop in the hallway near the classroom.

 Program description

-Our most popular program - ELPI - is now available online!
+Our most popular program - Intensive English (ELPI) - is available online!
 This intensive program focuses on academic English at three class levels.
-UVic teachers will guide students through specialized Reading/Listening and Writing/ Speaking sections of the program to ensure that they build strong skills in these crucial language areas.
-A passing grade on both sections of the program and exams during the final week of the program will allow students to advance to the next level of ELPI, in either online or face-to-face delivery.
+UVic teachers will guide students through specialized Reading/Listening and Writing/Speaking sections of the program to ensure that they build strong skills in these crucial language areas.

 Students will achieve this program's challenging objectives by actively engaging in "synchronous" (in real time) and "asynchronous" (according to one's own schedule) learning activities.
 During the synchronous classes, students will practice the skills they have learned, participate in discussion groups and give formal presentations.
 Asynchronous work will include participation in online forums, instruction of concepts and content through recorded lectures, completion of assignments and research.

-The course is delivered over 11 weeks and includes 10 instructional weeks with a week-long Reading Break at week 7.
+The course is designed to be delivered over 11 weeks, including 10 instructional weeks with a week-long Reading Break at week 7.
+It can be adapted to suit your group's needs and time frame.

 Program features